citp/privacy-policy-historical/f/fi/fik/fiksu.com.md

 **Choice Mechanism, Opt-out**
 We don't collect personally identifiable information unless you provide it to us.
 You may send requests to understand what personally identifiable information we have on you by emailing [info@fiksu.com](mailto:info@fiksu.com).

-If you'd like to opt-out from Fiksu, please click [here](http://www.fiksu.com/end-user-opt-out).
+The World Wide Web Consortium (W3C) is attempting to develop a Do Not Track (DNT) standard.
+Currently, the standards regarding the DNT signals and appropriate responses are not defined.
+Accordingly, we do not assign a meaning to DNT signals.
+If you'd like to opt-out from Fiksu, please click [here](https://www.fiksu.com/end-user-opt-out).
 By opting out of Fiksu, you will continue to see advertising, although it will not be tailored to your interests by data provided by Fiksu.

 **Cookies**
 Some of the advertisers and Web analytics firms used on our Website may place "tracking cookies" on your computer.
 These are small text files that can tell such companies what you are doing online, even though they usually don't record your name or other personally identifiable information.
 These cookies are used by these companies to try and match ads to a user's interests.
 They are used all over the Web.
 Fiksu may place cookies on your computer, in addition to any placed by advertisers.

+**Website Analytics**
+We have implemented a third-party analytics features that will collect data on our Website.
+You can opt-out of these analytics features by clicking [here](https://tools.google.com/dlpage/gaoptout/).

 **Data Integrity**
 We process information in a way that is compatible with and relevant for the purpose for which it was collected.
 To the extent necessary for those purposes, we take reasonable steps to ensure that any information in our care is accurate, complete, current and reliable for its intended use.

+**Children’s Privacy**
+Fiksu adheres to the Children’s Online Privacy Protection Act.
+We do not create nor use any behavioral advertising segments of children under 13 as part of our Services.
+Our Site is not directed at children under the age of 13.
+If we are made aware that we have received personally identifiable information from someone under 13, we will use reasonable efforts to remove that information from our records.

 **Security**
 The security of your information is important to us, including but not limited to the personally identifiable information collected via the website.
 Fiksu has implemented reasonable security measures to protect the information, both during transmission and once it is received.
 This includes but is not limited to the use of firewalls and encryption.
 No method of transmission over the Internet or method of electronic storage is 100% secure; therefore, while the company strives to use commercially acceptable means to protect your information, it cannot guarantee absolute security.
 If you have any questions about these security practices, please email [info@fiksu.com](mailto:info@fiksu.com).